Jun Hong Lu: Religions

 In an interview with Radio France Internationale, Lu stated that: "The reason of having 84,000 Dharma is to accommodate all beings and creatures to understand One's self in order to create a soulful world.
 It will be good enough as long as you have the heart and soul to create a better place for all beings.
 That is why I respect the Dharma.
 It doesn't matter which Dharma you choose; it will still be the path that you have to proceed.
 This is a very important point.
 Therefore, Chinese in Sydney will practice vegetarian during the first and the fifteenth of the Chinese calendar.
 There are also a lot of Chinese worshiping the Buddha during festive seasons.
 Some even know how to practice loving kindness.
 A few organisations in Sydney such as the Tzu Chi Foundation, Pure Land Buddhism by Master Chin Kung and also Master Hsing Yun's Nan Tien temple are all well established with the same priority, and that is to carry forward the Buddhism Teaching in order to unite everyone physically, mentally and soulfully.
 Hence, I believe that every Buddhist Chinese from all over the world should continue to practice Buddhism as it will benefit in the cultivation of One's mindset, and also to create a peaceful and harmonious world."

 Death

-Master Lu passed away on 10 November 2021 at the age of 62, due to undisclosed illnesses.
+Master Lu died on 10 November 2021 at the age of 62, due to undisclosed illnesses.